arielmachado-uy/ultra-web-challenge/README.md

 <br>
 Steps:

-1. Log in into the site using the provided credentials (`standard_user`)
+1. Login into the site using the provided credentials (`standard_user`)
     - Expected partial results:
-      - User is succesfully logged in
+      - User is successfully logged in
       - The homepage with a list of products is displayed to the user
       - The cart is empty (it is not showing any value)